 Savannah District has developed a standardized methodology to survey for aquatic vegetation in JST.
 The procedure divides the reservoir into 9 survey routes and transects have been established approximately every 1⁄2 mile along the entire lake shoreline, including selected islands and shoals.
-Each transect is surveyed for the presence or absence of hydrilla as well as other aquatic and shoreline vegetation.
+Each transect is surveyed during the September-October timeframe for the presence or absence of hydrilla as well as other aquatic and shoreline vegetation.

 The survey teams use a two-sided metal garden rake with a rope to drag the lake bottom perpendicular to the shoreline to a depth of approximately 20 feet.
 If hydrilla is detected visually at the survey point, the use of the rake is still required to determine the presence of other aquatic vegetation.
 After completing the survey, hydroacoustics will be used to determine hydrilla coverage along a subsample of the transects.
+The comprehensive sampling of the entire lake will occur at Year 6.
+In addition, we will utilize exclosures to evaluate hydrilla control as well as treatment impacts to native vegetation.
+Exclosures will be constructed at 6-8 locations where hydrilla is abundant and evaluated during Year 5 and 6.